jacob-keller/L0G-101086/README.md

 ##### Finding files

-To find the files, it assumes encounters are stored in arcdps.cbtlogs as defined in the script.
-It will find only Zipped encounters, so you must check that box in the arcdps settings.
-It recursively searches, so you can have any of the options for enabling extra path sections enabled *or* disabled.
+In order to find files, it assumes that the encounters are stored in the arcdps.cbtlogs folder as configured in the JSOn configuration file.
+It supports finding both compressed and uncompressed files, and will automatically uncompress files when sending them to simpleArcParse.
+Because it scans the arcdps.cbtlogs folder recursively, it should work regardless of how many folder layers you enabled in the ArcDPS configuration.

 ##### simpleArcParse